carolineeeeeee/DecompoVision/doc/source/envsetup.md

 After `run_all.sh` finishes, use `print_results.py` to print the reliability distances generated.

 ## Using Docker
-See here for system requirements to run the docker: https://docs.docker.com/desktop/install/linux-install/#system-requirements
+You can directly use our decompovision with Docker, to do so run the docker pull command: `docker pull anonymoresearcher/reliability-object-detection`.
+Note that you need to have a nvidia GPU.

-You need to have a nvidia GPU
+If you do not have docker, see [here](https://docs.docker.com/desktop/install/linux-install/#system-requirements) for system requirements to run the docker.